therealthapa/case2025-multimodal/README.md

 ## Subtask C ##

-**Classification of Topical Stance:** The goal is to classify images based on their stance towards the LGBTQ+ movement.
+**Classification of Topical Stance:** The goal is to classify images based on their stance towards the marginalized movement.
 The dataset will have three labels: _Neutral_, _Support_, and _Oppose_.

 ## Subtask D ##

-**Detection of Intended Humor:** The aim is to identify images showcasing humor, sarcasm, or satire related to the LGBTQ+ Pride movement.
+**Detection of Intended Humor:** The aim is to identify images showcasing humor, sarcasm, or satire related to the marginalized movement.
 The dataset for this task will have binary labels: _No Humor_ and _Humor_.

 **To know more about the dataset**: please refer to our [paper](https://doi.org/10.18653/v1/2024.emnlp-main.959).